colinmorris/csc236/docs/index.md

 ## Office hours

-My office hours are from 2-4 p.m. in BA2283.
+My office hours are Wednesday 2-4 p.m. in BA2283.

 The [CSC Help Centre](https://web.cs.toronto.edu/undergraduate/help-centre) is another resource for getting help with course material.
 They are open Monday to Friday from 2-6 p.m.